Learning how to write headlines is critical. Your headline is the first, and perhaps only, impression you make on a prospective reader.

 On average, 8 out of 10 people will read headline copy, but only 2 out of 10 will read the rest.
 This is the secret to the power of the headline, and why it so highly determines the effectiveness of the entire piece.

-The better the headline, the better your odds of beating the averages and getting what you’ve written read by a larger percentage of people.
+The better the headline you craft with sharp proofreading and editing, the better your odds of beating the averages and getting what you’ve written read by a larger percentage of people.

 Writing a great headline doesn’t guarantee the success of your writing.
 The benefit conveyed in the headline still needs to be properly satisfied in the body copy, either with your content or your offer.